-I P O R T A N T Here are some important things to keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure.
-The calendar year deductible is: \$300 per person (\$600 per family).
+I P O R T A N

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure. - The calendar year deductible is: \$350 per person (\$700 per family).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply.
-The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider with the provider is provided.
-I M P O R T A N T a PPO provider.
-When no PPO provider is available, non-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply.
-Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-T